 How Do DMX Lights Work?

-1. Controller Sends Signals: The DMX controller acts as the command center, sending digital signals that control each fixture’s brightness, color, and effects.
+- The Controller Sends Digital Signals: The DMX controller acts as the command center, sending digital signals that control each fixture’s brightness, color, and effects.

 Steps to Integrate DMX Lights Into Your Production